gbif/ssg-gb26/content/05_travel-accommodation/en.md

 Leiden is also one of the oldest cities in The Netherlands with 800 years of visible history.
 It is famous for its old city centre with its canals, city gates, bridges, windmills, a castle, an observatory, the botanical gardens, weavers’ homes, almshouses, two large late gothic churches and several historical edifices.

 Stroll along the canals and on the narrow streets of the old city centre.
 Tread in the footsteps of Rembrandt or discover the pillars of medical history of the Netherlands in the Hortus botanicus, the Academy building, the workplaces of Professor Boerhaave and an anatomic theatre from the 16th century.

+Leiden has a high number of museums.
+You can find as many as [13 museums](https://www.holland.com/global/tourism/destinations/more-destinations/leiden/museums-in-leiden.htm) within walking distance.

 Leiden is twin city with: Juigalpa, Nicaragua; Krefeld, Germany; Oxford, United Kingdom; Toruń, Poland; Buffalo City, South Africa; and Nagasaki, Japan.